shorif2000/plentific/README.md

  assumed pagination numbers will not show when there is less than 20 search results.

  I have noticed some cors issue when accessing the api.
 I have decided not set up any proxy.

+ Arrow buttons on pagination will take you prev and next

 ## Troublshooting